michaelatkin31/michaelatkin31/README.md

 👋 Hi, I’m Michael!

-I’m a Stanford undergrad majoring in CS, with an emphasis on machine learning 👾
+I’m a Stanford undergrad majoring in CS 👾

 Most of my projects are set to private, but feel free to check out the two projects I've made public!